dfrancoce/jEar/README.md

 jEar
 ====

-Source code of the jEar desktop program developed in java.
-It retrieves links from a few music search engines and let users download the files.
+This desktop application written in java retrieves links from a few music search engines and show the information about the songs to the users letting them download the files. jEar doesn't store any file, it justs collects links from music engines.